Insights | Resonance

 Over the course of implementation, strong skills and processes for adaptive management are needed to mitigate challenges and seize emerging opportunities.
 Despite the impacts of COVID-19 in the Philippines, our local Fish Right partnerships team was able to maintain relationships with current and potential partners, provide ongoing site-level monitoring and coordination, pivot in response to challenges, and deliver the capacity building and smooth handovers needed for post-project sustainability.

-USAID’s Shifting Priorities to Locally Led PSE and Development Echo Lessons Learned
+Shifting Priorities to Locally Led PSE

 Collective attention to current and emerging complex and even wicked social, environmental, and development problems, articulated in several recent global signatory commitments, is the recognition that individual governments, organizations, and stakeholders cannot tackle these challenges alone.
 Leaders at all levels have stated the kind of urgent, transformative, breakpoint change necessary for problem solving will require intentional and meaningful cross-sector partnerships.
 And that includes an emphasis on access, standing, and influence of local organizations and stakeholders across the entirety of an initiative and activities.